2013-11390/splitCarCompByMaskRCNN/README.md

 2. You have to change the route of h5 in 'Test_*_Trained_model.ipynb' for proper route.
 3. You can test in the 'Test_*_Trained_model.ipynb' file for testing in Jupyter notebooks.

+## Results
+You can see results of Segmentation below.
+Also you can see more results in 'assets/' folder.

 ##Original Picture
 ![](assets/original/4.jpg)